DImsirovic/march_madness/README.md

 March Madness given performance metrics in the regular season.

 ---
-*Finally, a very special thanks to Alex, Julian, and Elton for their help and feedback in making this possible.*
+*A very special thanks to Alex, Julian, and Elton for their help and feedback in making this possible.*